sjiaire/cr-site-natacha/content/houses/brand.md

 baths: "3"
 furnished: Furnished
 sleeps: 6+
-garden: Yes
+garden: No
 maid: No
 tv: Yes
 wifi: No
 washingmachine: No
-closets: Yes
+closets: No
-pets: Yes
+pets: No
 parking: "2"
 security: No
 minimumstay: 1 Month